MamounMohamed/Data-Engineering-With-Mongose/README.md

    npm install

 4. **Configure MongoDB connection:**
-  - Update the `.env` file in the root directory of the project with your MongoDB connection string: if not it will create a new database with the name Mamoun_brands_database which
+  - Update the `.env` file in the root directory of the project with your MongoDB connection string.
+  -  If left without updates it will create a new database with the name Mamoun_brands_database which will work as expected.

 5. **Run the project:**